-NOTE: Version 15.6 is the latest version for Total Access Analyzer for Microsoft Access 2013
+This is no longer the latest version of Total Access Analyzer 2013.

 The most powerful Microsoft Access database documentation and analysis program is now available for Microsoft Access 2013.

 Total Access Analyzer helps you know:

 Total Access Analyzer supports all the features of MS Access 2013 with additional enhancements from the 2010 version to extend its functionality and improve its use based on our experiences and customer feedback.

 Main Form for Total Access Analyzer 2013

 We've made many enhancements since the previous version for Microsoft Access 2010:

 Total Access Analyzer 2013 includes a 32 bit and a 64-bit version of its add-in to support both versions of Microsoft Access 2013.
 The setup program automatically detects the Access 2013 version you've installed and installs the appropriate one.
 It supports any operating system (32 and 64 bit) that Access 2013 supports.

 Total Access Analyzer supports all the database types Microsoft Access 2013 uses including: